mariojoshua/KindleClippingsFormatter/README.md

-# How to Download and process your notes from kindle
+# How to Process your notes from kindle using Excel

 1. Go to Kindle in File Explorer > Documents > MyClippings > Clippings.txt and copy the file to your local disk
 2. Open Excel > Data Tab > Get External Data > From Text > Select Clippings.txt. > Import data > Clippings.txt